gepheum/soia-typescript-gen/README.md

 assert(john.name === "John Doe");

+// john.name = "John Smith";
+// ^ Does not compile: all the properties are read-only

 // With create<"partial">({...}), you don't need to specify all the fields of
 // the struct.
 const jane = User.create<"partial">({